-- 17.9 A Notice of Motion submitted in accordance with Clause 17.6 may only be withdrawn under Clause 3.22 with the consent of all signatories to the Notice of Motion. - 17.10 A motion to after or rescind a resolution of the Council may be moved on the report of a Committee of the Council and any such report must be recorded in the minutes of the meeting of the Council.
+- 17.9 A Notice of Motion submitted in accordance with Clause 17.6 may only be withdrawn under Clause 3.11 with the consent of all signatories to the Notice of Motion. - 17.10 A motion to alter or rescind a resolution of the Council may be moved on the report of a Committee of the Council and any such report must be recorded in the minutes of the meeting of the Council.

-- 17.11 Notice of Rescission which attempts to alter or stop some course of action which has been substantially proceeded with shall be ruled out of order. - 47.12 A Rescission Motion lodged after Development Consent has been issued will be ruled out of order. - 17.13 That in the interests of full transparency, the Councillors' Information Bulletin list any Rescission Motion received by Council Staff that has not been subsequently withdrawn or dealt with at a Council meeting, providing the following information: - (a) details of the original resolution proposed to be rescinded; - (b) the date and time of receipt of the Rescission Motion; - (c) the names and the signatories of the Rescission Motion; and - (d) the status of any Staff action that is affected or potentially affected by the Rescission Motion.
+- 17.11 Notice of Rescission which attempts to alter or stop some course of action which has been substantially proceeded with shall be ruled out of order. - 17.12 That in the interests of full transparency, the Councillors' Information Bulletin list any Rescission Motion received by Council Staff that has not been subsequently withdrawn or dealt with at a Council meeting, providing the following information: - (a) details of the original resolution proposed to be rescinded; - (b) the date and time of receipt of the Rescission Motion; - (c) the names and the signatories of the Rescission Motion; and - (d) the status of any Staff action that is affected or potentially affected by the Rescission Motion. - 17.13 Subject to clause 17.7, in cases of urgency, a motion to alter or rescind a resolution of the Council may be moved at the same meeting at which the resolution was adopted, where: - (a) a Notice of Motion signed by three (3) Councillors is submitted to the Chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the Chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary meeting of the Council. - 17.14 A motion moved under Clause 17.13(b) can be moved without notice.
+Despite Clauses 10.20-10.30, only the mover of a motion referred to in Clause 17.13(b) can speak to the motion before it is put. - 17.15 A motion of dissent cannot be moved against a ruling by the Chairperson under Clause 17.13(c).

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Deference: D29/9E9C9 Next Davious date: 20 Centember 2024 Last Daview Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024